-“When you look at it,” he remarked about his ordinary subject matter, “and above all, when you see how to render it as you see it, thats is, in such a way that its make the same impression on the viewer as it does on you.”
+“When you look at it,” he remarked about his ordinary subject matter, “and above all, when you see how to render it as you see it, that is, in such a way that it makes the same impression on the viewer as it does on you.”

 As a result of Realism's success in Europe, American artists adopted the approach shortly after its emergence.
 Its influence is particularly evident in Thomas Eakins' unidealized portraits, Edward Hopper‘s revealing studies of modern city life, and James Abbott McNeill Whistler‘s body of “art for art's sake.”